AFAR (magazine): Travel Tales Podcast

 AFAR Media has a travel podcast called Travel Tales, hosted by deputy editor Aislyn Greene, which launched in July 2020.

 Learning AFAR

 Learning AFAR provides scholarships for educational journeys for students in collaboration with No Barriers.
 Learning AFAR is a travel scholarship program for students from low-income backgrounds and for those with mixed abilities.
-Since Learning AFAR was founded, they have sent more than 1,300 young people on transformative trips to places like Cambodia, Costa Rica, Mexico, and Peru.
+Since Learning AFAR was founded, they have sent more than 1,300 young people on trips to places like Cambodia, Costa Rica, Mexico, and Peru.

 Awards

 The magazine was featured on The Martha Stewart Show, and has received awards in the travel writing and journalism industry (Lowell Thomas Awards) for their photography and storytelling.
 AFAR.com was a Webby honoree in 2020.

 Several stories from AFAR Magazine have also been included in the Best American Travel Writing series, including "Vietnam's Bowl of Secrets" by David Farley, "The Sound of Silence" by Lisa Abend, "Counter Revolution" by Anya von Bremzen, and "Out of Sight" by Ryan Knighton.